Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 • Thirdly (and somewhat theoretically) the rod’s right end may collide with reach the plate at xB = γ • L at time tB = γνx/c2 L.

 Hmm, wait a second.
 We have shown that a collision will occur in frame B, too.
-BUT:

 If a special point on the rod touches the plate first due to the rod’s diagonal movement, would this not have direct consequences for the rod’s outer right part?
 A completely stiff rod (which is not realistic) may actually turn into an anti-clockwise rotation movement around the collision point – and the rod’s right end would never reach the y-level yB = 0.
 In contradiction to our collision setup in frame A.